-- Quality equipment and body mechanics training will help prevent chronic injuries that develop due to misalignment issues.
+- Body mechanics training will help prevent chronic injuries that develop due to misalignment issues.

-- Proper warm-up and a good flexibility program will reduce injuries from tight and inflexible muscles.
+- Good flexibility training will reduce injuries from tight and inflexible muscles.

 Get over 150 of the best stretch routines to do away with injuries; increase your flexibility; improve your sporting performance; and become loose, limber and pain free.

 There's a routine for every muscles group in your body, plus daily stretching routines to help prevent over 35 different injuries.
 Get your daily stretching routines here.

 - Walker, B. (2011).
 The Anatomy of Stretching, 2nd Edition (ISBN: 978-1583943717)